jeangoisse/CE-Early-Industrial-Overhaul/README.md

 Database for the mod can be found [HERE]([https://github.com/jeangoisse/CE-EarlyIndustrial-database/]

-CE Early-Industrial Overhaul is an **unofficial fork** of various mods covering firearms history black-powder to the early-industrial eras.
+CE Early-Industrial Overhaul is an **unofficial fork** of various mods covering firearms history from black-powder to the early-industrial eras.
 It aims to make this gameplay fully enjoyable; viable and plentiful.
 - Guns and ammos from **late XVIIIth Century until World War I era**
 - Overhauling the early-industrial gameplay loop
 - Traversing through eras with the **expanded researches** for firearms and ammunitions